electrikmilk/cherrilang.org/index.md

 ### What makes Cherri different from previous Shortcuts programming languages?

 Its primary platform is macOS.
-The restriction where Shortcuts must be signed, which unfortunately discontinued many iOS app-based Shortcut languages, has shown that a Shortcuts language will likely be more sustainable (fewer restrictions placed on macOS, macOS can sign Shortcuts) and give a better developer experience (no tiny tapping!).
+The restriction where Shortcuts must be signed, which unfortunately discontinued many iOS app-based Shortcut languages, has shown that a Shortcuts language will likely be more sustainable with fewer restrictions placed on macOS (and only macOS can sign Shortcuts).
+This also creates a better developer experience (no tiny tapping!).